grafana/loki/docs/getting-started/logcli.md

       --tls-skip-verify  Server certificate TLS skip verify.
       --cert=""          Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""           Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
-      --org-id=ORG-ID    adds X-Scope-OrgID to API requests for representing tenant ID.
+      --org-id=""        adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
       --since=1h         Lookback window.
       --from=FROM        Start looking for labels at this absolute time (inclusive) --to=TO            Stop looking for labels at this absolute time (exclusive)